sg893052/sonic-buildimage/L2/VLAN/VLANAutoState.md

   Autostate disable would be required for the IMR routes to be exchanged with the remote leaf.
 - In remote leaf cases where local ports/portchannels are members of the VLAN, Autostate enable would be used by default.
   However if the user wishes to override this to avoid churn in the network then autostate can be disabled.
-- Another use case for Autostate disable is involving IRB over a default VRF.
-In this case we would require the tunnel to still be up when all the local vlan members go down to allow for the routing functionality over the tunnel.
+- Another use case for Autostate disable is involving Asymmetric IRB.
+In this case we would require the tunnel to still be up when all the local vlan members go down to allow for routing functionality over the tunnel.

 ## 1.2 Requirements